 My sewing career started with a lovely lady called Christine Davey who taught me may techniques through the WI and her own sewing groups and eventually into City and Guilds.
 I Moved to Kent after the first year of City and Guilds and finished it with a fantastically colourful lady called Ruth Issett.
 It was Ruth, in her own way, gave me licence to use many colours, that up to this point I would not have thought of using before.

 I gained my Qualification for level I in 2000 and II with Design in 2002.
 I am also a qualified tutor level I for Powertex.
 I and II.
-My aim is to complete level III later in 2018.
-I am currently working toward a foundation degree in textiles through the Open College of the Arts which I hope to finish early 2018.
+I now work for exhibitions and continue learning through attending other courses with other tutors at Eau Brink Studio and in their own space.

 In October 2013 I returned to Norfolk to set up a studio where I wanted to teach mixed media textiles as well as encourage other tutors into the area.

-Today Eau Brink Studio is in its second year and is going from strength to strength.
-I try to vary the workshops over the year to ensure we can cater for all disciplines within the textile world and in the coming year we will also include art classes with an established artist.
+Today Eau Brink Studio is going from strength to strength.
+I try to vary the workshops over the year to ensure we can cater for all disciplines within the textile world and now we include art classes with established artists.

-Regular workshops include Basic Embroidery, Experimental Wednesday, Powertex Thursday and Artists Friday.
-Other workshops include Abigail Mill, Helen Butcher, Yvonne Autie, Cas Holmes, Amanda Hislop, Alison Hulme and many others.
+Regular workshops include Basic Embroidery, Experimental Wednesday, Creative Powertex.
+Dawns Gems.
+Other workshops include Cas Holmes, Amanda Hislop, Alison Hulme and many others.

 As a member of the West Norfolk Artists Association I am now an exhibiting artist and my work can be seen at a number of venues locally over the year.
 Also as a member of the King’s Lynn Embroiderers guild I can be found at many of their events as well as hosting them at the Studio.